bakkenbaeck/iOS-handbook/COMPONENTS.md

 Every agnostic component (UI control, category, helper, etc) should be created in a separate repository.

-You component should be unit tested and documented.
+Your component should be unit tested and documented.

 # Steps to create a category component
 - [ ] Create repo